nightlybuilds-net/Xam.Droid.SimpleCropView/README.md

-# Xamarin Android PayPal binding library
+# Xamarin Android binding library for SimpleCropView

 This is a Xamarin.Android binding library for SimpleCropView.
 Package is available on NuGet: [Xam.Droid.SimpleCropView](https://www.nuget.org/packages/Xam.Droid.SimpleCropView)